 - A temperature of 100.4 degrees Fahrenheit (38 degrees Celsius) or higher

 - Redness or swelling

 - New numbness or tingling

 In general, you should be able to resume desk work and light activity in a week, and more strenuous activity in about four weeks.
-Remember, however, that your situation may dictate a longer recovery period, along with rehabilitation.
+However, your situation might dictate a longer recovery period and rehabilitation.